mfannin099/18_birdies_project/notes.md

 SimPy
     Make virtual env and use for SimPy
     Create some sort of simulation for golf scores...?....
-Or maybe simulate a round of 18 holes?
+Or maybe simulate a round of 18 holes? ----> done

-Hook up to Github ---> done, no idea why that is always such a challenge
+Hook up to Github ---> done

 Create Classes for Course and player.... also make code ready for a loop ----> done

-Run Simulation 10,000k times....? save to csv, create classifier for the type of golfer
+Run Simulation 200 times, to create dataset that is 100k rows. save to csv, create classifier for the type of golfer ----> done

+Classifier for for simulated data